commitgcp/spinframe-tf-modules/spinframe-dev-rsports/README.md

 # spinframe-dev-rsports module

 This repository contains a terraform module which creates a Managed Instance Group with an HTTP(s) Load Balancer in Google Cloud Platform, as well as a Pub/Sub Topic which machines in the MIG may write to.
+In addition, the service account which runs the MIG is given Cloud Vision Admin permissions.

 ## Support